danielnyga/pracmln-dev/doc/apidoc.rst

 ~~~~~~~~~~~~~~

 The server can be started by executing ``rosrun rosmln start_mln_server``.
+For demonstration purposes, there is the option to print query, evidence and
+results to the command line.
+To activate this feature, the server has to be
+started by executing ``rosrun rosmln start_mln_server -verbose``.
-It provides the following public classes and methods:
+The server provides the following public classes and methods:

 .. automodule:: mln_server
     :members: MLNInterfaceServer